Quinnipiac University

 Manning Publications, 2024

-Primary textbook covering LLM implementation from fundamentals
+Primary textbook for Phases 1-2: hands-on LLM implementation from scratch

 Foundations of Large Language Models